Department of American Studies

 BERNARD HERMAN, Chair

-The Department of American Studies was established in 1968 (as the Curriculum in American Studies) as one of the first interdisciplinary programs at UNCChapel Hill.
-Since then American studies has developed a tradition of vigorous teaching and an innovative curriculum that offers stimulating opportunities to study the United States and the diversity and influence of its peoples, institutions, texts, performances, and places.
-In 2008 the Curricula in American Studies and Folklore merged to create the Department of American Studies.
-The Department's commitment to interdisciplinary approaches empowers students to value the nation's complexity by engaging with a variety of historical, literary, artistic, political, social, ethnic, and ethnographic perspectives.
+The Department of American Studies is one of the longest-standing interdisciplinary programs at UNCChapel Hill, with roots in the study of folklore and the American South going back to the 1920s.
+A formal program in American studies was established in 1968, and exciting additions in American Indian and indigenous studies, Southern studies, and international American studies have been added in the past two decades.
+The Department of American Studies has a tradition of vigorous teaching and an innovative curriculum that offers stimulating opportunities to study the United States and the diversity and influence of its peoples, institutions, texts, performances, and places.
+In addition, each of our areas of major concentration incorporates global and comparative perspectives that extend our reach beyond the geographical boundaries of the United States.
+The department's commitment to interdisciplinary approaches empowers students to value the nation's complexity by engaging with a variety of historical, literary, artistic, political, social, cultural, legal, racial, ethnic, and ethnographic perspectives within and beyond the United States.
 American studies majors graduate with a comprehension of the dynamics of American culture that prepares them to make a responsible and critical difference in the variety of professions they choose to pursue.

 The major in American studies consists of nine courses, with one from each of the following categories (courses listed more than once can be counted for only one category):